gwdistsys18/dist-sys-practice/README.md

-3.what is docker image? is it a real image?(for confusing question.)
+# 3.what is docker image? is it a real image?(for confusing question.)
 A Docker image is a file, comprised of multiple layers, used to execute code in a Docker container.
 An image is essentially built from the instructions for a complete and executable version of an application, which relies on the host OS kernel.
 When the Docker user runs an image, it becomes one or multiple instances of that container.

+# what is dockerfile
 Dockerfile to build a custom app. the dockerid must match your dockerhub id so to successfully push it to the cloud.

-detail for image
+# detail for image
 In Docker, everything is based on Images.
 An image is a combination of a file system and parameters.
 Let’s take an example of the following command in Docker.

 docker run hello-world